jywarren/logo-svg/README.md

 ****

+##Developers

+You'll need `npm` and bower, the latter with `npm install -g bower`.

+I'm slowly cleaning this code up as an exercise for myself, but as of now you'll need to install the Grunt cli:

+`npm install -g grunt-cli`

+And run `grunt` from the root directory to watch for code changes and compile them into `dist/logosvg.js` on the fly.

+****

 Sketchpad for parsing math expressions:

 * on initial parse, for each arg, are we expecting a term for a prev. math expression?